martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 Selecting another state will **not** automatically update the changes on the current state.
 You must hit the **&#xf093; Update** button to propagate the changes.
 This will not be required in future versions of NST.

 &#xf02b; Rename the newly created state to *SpookEntersAlley* and **&#xf093; Update** the state.

+>[!NOTE]
+Updating the same state with a different name will effectively trigger a rename.
+A state rename will warn the user if a name exists or if the name contains an illegal word or character.

+>[!TIP]
+You can view warnings and errors inside the **&#xf1c9; Log** window located under **&#xf2d0; Window > Editor Utilities > &#xf1c9; Log**.
+The last logged message is shown in the top right corner of the title bar for a couple of seconds after it happens.

 The state **&#xf000; Situation** describes what is happening in the current moment in time.
 You can right-click on the **&#xf000; Situation** and choose **&#xf044; Edit With > &#xf15b; Notepad**.
 A new **&#xf15b; Notepad** window will open inside the NST Editor.
 You can move and dock the Notepad window just as you move and dock all other windows.
 To propagate the text you have written inside **&#xf15b; Notepad** to the NST Editor, just hit **&#xf0c7; Save** (or ctrl+s).